isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Closing date for registration: 5 July (or when webinar is fully subscribed)
 * [Registration Form](https://forms.gle/XcGfC77EzRGZpFto7)

+**About the Speakers**

+**Mr Panya Sittisakonsin** joined Baker McKenzie’s Tax Practice Group in 2002 and became a Partner in 2012.
+He also leads the International Commercial & Trade Practice Group and practices in the customs and supply chain areas.
+Panya advises clients on complex tax structures, offshore investment, international tax planning, tax disputes and tax litigation.
+Acritas Sharper Insight named Panya a Stand-Out Lawyer (2018).
+He is Tier 1 in The Legal 500 Asia Pacific (Tax, Customs and International Trade).
+He is Band 1 in Tax in Chambers Asia Pacific.
+International Tax Review named him an Indirect Tax Leader and Tax Controversy Leader.

 <a id="18Jun-ta-id"></a>
 #### **TaxEdge Webinar Series: Intellectual Property Law 101 for Tax Professionals**